Naval History Homepage and Site Search

 Back to US Log Book Homepage

-(Vicksburg, city in Mississippi, site of Union victory in Civil War)
+(Vicksburg, Mississippi, site of significant Union victory in American Civil War)

 Type and Characteristics - Patrol gunboat, Gunboat No.11, later PG-11, Annapolis-class, built by Bath Iron Works, Bath, ME, laid down March 1896, launched 5 December 1896, commissioned at Portsmouth Navy Yard, NH, 23 October 1897, 1,010 tons, 204ft long x 36ft beam x 12ft 9in beam, 12kts, armed with 6-4in, 4-6pdr rifled, 2-1pdr rifled guns and 1 Colt machine gun 143 crew.
 First commanded by Cdr A B H Lillie.